 Today is Friday the 13th.
-For no logical reason, people up and down the land consider it to be a profoundly unlucky day.
-This is a belief with no clear origin, although it certainly seems to be widespread.
+For no logical reason, people around the world consider it to be a profoundly unlucky day.
+This is a superstition with no clear origin, although it certainly seems to be widespread.

 But is there any scientific truth to this story?
 Ruling out any mystical forces at work, is Friday the 13th actually as unlucky as people claim?
 Could there be a self-fulfilling prophecy where people experience more bad luck because they expect to, or is it in fact the opposite, where people behave particularly cautiously in order to avoid any misfortune?

 First things first: Is there any statistical evidence to suggest that Friday the 13th is actually a misfortune-prone day?

 There are some statistical studies that do reference the effect Friday the 13th will have on accident rates.
 A few have looked specifically at car accidents: a 2002 Finnish study shows that up to 38% of traffic deaths involving women on this day may be attributable to the increased anxiety associated with the "unlucky" date; conversely, a 2008 Dutch study shows that there were less accidents overall on Friday the 13th.
 In 1993, a British Medical Journal study investigating the phenomenon – or lack thereof – appears to agree with the Finnish study, stating that there may be a 52% increase in traffic accidents on that day; the authors of the study actually recommend staying at home that day.